The Bachelor Degree in Biology

 A major in biology allows students to explore various aspects of our natural world.
-Students studying biology have the opportunity to pursue careers in fields such as biotechnology, medicine, environmental studies, human and veterinary medicine, scientific research and development, education, environmental monitoring and regulation, and private design and consulting.
+Students studying biology have the opportunity to pursue careers in fields such as biotechnology, environmental studies, human and veterinary medicine, scientific research and development, education, environmental monitoring and regulation, and private design and consulting.

 Biology majors study how living organisms function at the cellular, tissue, organ, and organismal levels.
 A diverse set of courses allow students to learn evolutional principles, biodiversity, and how organisms interact with each other and with their physical environment.

 Biology majors are exposed to a variety of research opportunities.
 Research in the field of biology aims to increase knowledge about living organisms in order to combat problems we face in fields such as medicine, agriculture, and ecology.

 Students choose between a B.S. or B.A. degree

 Both the B.S. and B.A. degrees provide a strong background in the biological sciences, but the B.S. degree requires more math, chemistry, and physics and is pursued by most of our students.
 The B.S. program prepares students for a career in the health professions, graduate study in biology, or a career that requires a higher level of technical skill.
 In contrast, the B.A. degree has a stronger focus on the social sciences and humanities and is particularly well suited for students pursuing a double major or seeking an international perspective.